The Bay (TV series): Series 1 (2019)

 Detective Sergeant Lisa Armstrong (Morven Christie) is the mother of two children and working for the fictional West Lancashire Police Service as a Family Liaison Officer (FLO).
-She is called out on the case of two missing teenagers only to find the married stepfather of the twins is someone with whom she had sex in an alley behind a pub on the night the twins disappeared whilst out on a friend's hen do.
-As an FLO, Armstrong is trained not to become emotionally involved with cases she is working on, but her sexual encounter with Sean (Jonas Armstrong) threatens to compromise the investigation.
-Although she can prove that he is not responsible for their disappearance, Armstrong deletes the CCTV footage of them having sex rather than coming clean and admitting to the one-night stand and providing Sean with an alibi.
+She is called out on the case of two missing teenagers, only to find the married stepfather of the twins is someone with whom she had sex the night before in an alley behind a pub.
+Lisa's interaction with Sean (Jonas Armstrong) has been caught on CCTV, but she deletes the footage rather than coming clean and admitting to the one-night stand, complicating the investigation.

 Series 2 (2021)

 Lisa's suspension is over but she has been demoted, whilst Med has been promoted.
 A solicitor is shot on his doorstep.
-The team investigate.
+The team investigates.
 To complicate Lisa's life further, her ex-husband Andy (Joe Absolom) reappears in Morecambe.

 Series 3 (2022)

 DS Townsend (Marsha Thomason) is immediately thrown into the deep end when a body is found in the bay on her first day in the job.
 She must get under the skin of a grieving and complicated family if she has any chance of solving the premature death of an aspiring young boxer.